shijian2001/shijian2001.github.io/README.md

 I am a 4-th year Ph.D. student in Computer Science at the University of Washington, Seattle, advised by Prof. [Ranjay Krishna](http://www.ranjaykrishna.com/index.html) and Prof. [Alex Ratner](https://ajratner.github.io/).
 Before that, I was an undergraduate student in Computer Science at the University of Illinois Urbana-Champaign, where I was fortunate to be advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
 In the past, I spent time at Microsoft Research and ByteDance AI Lab.
+I am a recipient of the 2024 Apple Scholars in AI/ML PhD fellowship (Data-centric AI track).

 **Research Interests**: My current research interests are **interactive and data-centric AI/ML** with an emphasis on **faithful evaluation** and **effort-light approaches** with applications in chemistry, biology, physics, etc. My past explorations lay at the intersection of machine learning, data mining, and natural language processing.